 One time when the Bodhisatta and the prince went to the river to bathe, an old woman was sun-drying white seeds.
 Without asking, the prince took a handful and ate them.
 The woman said nothing.
 The next day the prince did it again, and again the old woman remained silent.
-But on the third day, after he took some more, she got very upset and yelled out, “The great teacher is letting his students rob me!”
+But on the third day, after he took some more, the woman got very upset and yelled out, “The great teacher is letting his students rob me!”
 She explained to the Bodhisatta what his student had been doing, and he told her to stop crying; he would see to it that she got paid.
 But she didn’t want payment, she said, she just wanted him taught not to do it again.
 So he beat the student’s back with a bamboo stick three times.
 The prince was furious and decided that someday he would murder the Bodhisatta.
 But for the time being he remained focused on his studies, and when done he returned home.

 When they met, the king grew furious and yelled to his advisors, “The spot on my back where my teacher struck me still hurts after all this time.
 Today he must die!”
 The Bodhisatta replied that his blows were discipline, not anger, and had he not done it, the prince would have soon started taking fruits and cakes, which would have led to burglary and murder, and he would have suffered the appropriate punishment.
 “All this prosperity you have now is because I struck you on that day,” he said.
 Upon hearing this, the king realized the Bodhisatta was correct, and in gratitude offered to give him the kingdom.
 The Bodhisatta accepted the king’s forgiveness, but said he had no desire to be a ruler.
 Instead, the king made him the royal chaplain and treated him like a father for the rest of his days.